9 Sights in Kutná Hora, Czechia (with Map and Images)

 The Church of Our Lady/Our Lady Na Náměti is a Gothic church located in Kutná Hora.
 Formerly it was also referred to as the Lower Church.
 It is protected as a cultural monument of the Czech Republic and is part of the urban conservation area registered on the UNESCO World Heritage List.

-Dacick's house is a house located on the baroque facade of Kutn á Hora, 41 Komensk's square.
-Its quality was created by the idea of Komensk City Square and Rejskova Street.
-This is unique because you can enjoy all the UNESCO monuments in the Czech Republic interactively in one place.
+Dacicky House is a house with a Baroque façade in Kutná Hora, Komenského náměstí 41.
+Its mass creates the corner of Comenius Square and Rejskova Street.
+It is unique in that inside you can interactively see all UNESCO monuments in the Czech Republic in one place.

 Plague Column in Kutná Hora, also known as Column of the Virgin Mary Immaculate, is located in Šultysova street in Kutná Hora in the Central Bohemian Region of the Czech Republic.
 It is protected as a cultural heritage.